 It completely depends on your requirements.
 Many features an always-online desktop user would require could very well be the same as those of an iPhone-user when they lose their 5G connection.
 There might be some overhead and extra development effort associated with features that require extra considerations for all usage patterns.

-Surprisingly, it’s even more seamless and simple than a traditional native app delivered via an app store!
-The next time the PWA is opened, any updates to the frontend are automatically applied, just like in a browser when the page is reloaded to fetch any changes.
+Surprisingly, it’s even more seamless and simple than a traditional native application delivered via an app store!
+The next time the progressive web application is opened, any updates to the frontend are automatically applied, just like in a browser when the page is reloaded to fetch any changes.